openservicemesh/osm/docs/OBSERVABILITY.md

 ### Automatic bring up

-By default, OSM installation will deploy Prometheus and Grafana stack (plus necessary rules for proper communication).
-OSM will annotate the pods joined in the mesh with necessary sections to later have Prometheus reach and scrap the pods, also by default.
+By default, OSM installation will deploy a Prometheus and Grafana stack (plus necessary rules for proper communication).
+OSM will annotate the pods joined in the mesh with necessary sections to later have Prometheus reach and scrape the pods, also by default.

-The automatic bring up can be overriden with the `cli install` option during install time:
+The automatic bring up can be overridden with the `osm install` option during install time:
 ```
-./cli install --help
+osm install --help

 This command installs an osm control plane on the Kubernetes...
 ...